-Besides policies on energy, the environment and climate (for example, the reform of EU emissions trading from 2021, border adjustment mechanisms, low carbon technologies), the main political issues of the last few years actively followed by the Group included trade policy (US Section 232, trade defense actions and instruments, reform of the WTO), EU research and innovation policy (such as the EU research and innovation framework program - Horizon Europe) as well as employment and social policies.
+Besides policies on energy, the environment and climate protection (e.g. the transposition acts governing EU emissions trading from 2021, border adjustment mechanisms, low carbon technologies), the main political issues of the last few years actively supported by the Group included trade policy (EU trade defense procedures and instruments, in particular EU safeguards, and reform of the WTO), EU research and innovation policy (such as the EU framework research program Horizon Europe, ETS Innovation Fund and Important Projects of Common European Interest) as well as employment and social policies.

 The Salzgitter Group has been trustfully working for years as a know-how incumbent with associations and cross-sectoral initiatives to follow legislative procedures and promote constructive cooperation between politics, industry and society.
-Representatives of the Group are active in various associations both at a national and European level.
-First and foremost, these include the Federation of German Industries, the Business Confederation of Lower Saxony, Eurofer, the German Steel Federation, the European Steel Tube Association, the German Steel Tube Association, bauforumstahl [German Steel Construction Forum], the Federal Association of the German Steel Trade and the German Engineering Federation (VDMA).
-The foundation of all work in associations is a set of rules on compliance meeting legal requirements and the observance of a lawful code of conduct (see chapter Conduct compliance with laws an directives, Corporate compliance).
+Representatives of the Group are actively engaged in political umbrella associations both at a national and European level.
+Among the most important of these are the Federation of German Industries, the Business Confederation of Lower Saxony, the European Steel Association Eurofer, the German Steel Federation as well as the European Hydrogen Association Hydrogen Europe and the German Hydrogen and Fuel-Cell Association (DWV).
+The foundation of all work in associations is a set of rules on compliance meeting legal requirements and the observance of a lawful code of conduct (see chapter 7 "Conduct compliance with laws an directives", "Corporate compliance").